Concrete Surface Preparation

 Preparing concrete surfaces for finishing is a time-consuming task that many contractors perform begrudgingly or are tempted to overlook altogether.
 But if you’ve ever skipped this essential first step in the process, you undoubtedly learned the hard way how critical it is to the success of the job.

-Concrete surfaces are prepared prior to resurfacing concrete to look like plain concrete again or to be upgraded to a decorative finish.
+Concrete surfaces are prepared before resurfacing concrete to look like plain concrete again or to be upgraded to a decorative finish.
 Today polymers can be applied as thin as 1/8 ” or up to 3/4″ thick and stamped, producing a surface that looks just like a normal stamped concrete surface.

 How To Get A Surface Preparation Job Off To A Good Start